 While no specific skills are required, just a willingness to learn, it’s sometimes helpful to know who we might call upon for specific tasks, to assist with supervising and/or teaching larger groups, or for hospitality.
 Hancock Co.
 Habitat provides an experienced Construction Manager or crew leader who will provide on-the-job training.
 We welcome skilled volunteers and want to encourage those in the building trades to join us on site, but the majority of our volunteers who join us have few construction skills.
 Volunteers often remain with their local Habitat affiliate on a long-term basis and volunteer regularly in order to build skills.
 We will train you in all aspects of construction with the hope that you will continue to volunteer, and even perhaps share your skills with unskilled volunteers in the future.
 Thank you for your service!

 Click here to read our latest newsletter and find out how you can support our Solid Ground Campaign by giving your best gift this year.

 Thank you to all of our annual Swing for Habitat Golf Tournament participants and supporters!
 Please visit our “Recent Events and Media” page for the list of sponsoring businesses with hyperlinks to their web Facebook sites.
 Please consider supporting these businesses with your patronage.

 Looking for a way to help out other than volunteering on a job site or at our fabulous ReStore?
 Please consider joining our Board of Directors.
 To RSVP prior to a meeting, please email Kelley at firstname.lastname@example.org .

 Meet Our 19th Partner Family –

 Click here for Holly, Winter and Hunter’s story.
-We hope that you’ll be involved in supporting their dream of a simple, decent place to call ‘home’, with building set to begin in 2016.
+We hope that you’ll be involved in supporting their dream of a simple, decent place to call ‘home’, with building set to begin in the spring of 2017.